-All pupils must study English, Mathematics and Science (either Combined Science or Triple Science).
-Also, depending on prior learning, all pupils must study either Spanish, French, Learning Skills or English as an additional language.
-Pupils will also have lessons in PSHE and Games.
+All pupils must study English (or English as a Second Language), Mathematics and Science (either Combined Science or Triple Science).
+Pupils also have lessons in PSHE and Games.

 What GCSE subjects can be chosen?

 Below is a list of subjects currently being offered at GCSE level.